yunik1004/SAiD/README.md

 We visualize the editing results of SAiD with two different cases:

-1. motion in-betweening
+1. Motion in-betweening
-2. motion generation with blendshape-specific constraints by masking coefficients corresponding to certain blendshapes.
+2. Motion generation with blendshape-specific constraints by masking coefficients corresponding to certain blendshapes.

 Hatched boxes indicate the masked areas that should be invariant during the editing.